AhmedSamirAbdallah/Product-Service/README.md

 ## Overview

-The Product Service is a crucial component of our e-commerce platform.
-It manages all operations related to products within the catalog, including adding new products, updating existing products, deleting products, and retrieving product information.

-## Key Functions

-### 1. Add Product

-**Purpose**: Enable the addition of new products to the catalog.

-**Business Flow**:
-1. Receive a request to add a new product.
-2. Validate the product information (e.g., check for unique product name, ensure all required fields are populated).
-3. Persist the product data to the database.
-4. Publish a `ProductAddedEvent` to Kafka to notify other services (like Inventory and Order services) about the new product.

-**Constraints**:
-- **Unique Name**: The product name must be unique within the catalog.
-- **Mandatory Fields**: Fields such as name, price, category, and SKU (Stock Keeping Unit) are mandatory.

-### 2. Update Product

-**Purpose**: Modify the details of an existing product.

-**Business Flow**:
-1. Receive a request to update a product.
-2. Validate the updates (e.g., ensure the updated name is still unique).
-3. Persist the changes to the database.
-4. Publish a `ProductUpdatedEvent` to Kafka to notify other services of the changes.

-**Constraints**:
-- **Unique Name**: The updated product name must remain unique.
-- **Immutable Fields**: Certain fields, like product ID, should not be modifiable.

-### 3. Delete Product

-**Purpose**: Remove a product from the catalog.

-**Business Flow**:
-1. Receive a request to delete a product.
-2. Verify if the product can be deleted (e.g., ensure it’s not part of any active orders).
-3. Remove the product from the database.
-4. Publish a `ProductDeletedEvent` to Kafka to notify other services of the deletion.

-**Constraints**:
-- **Data Integrity**: Ensure that the deletion doesn’t violate any referential integrity, such as products that are still in active orders.

-### 4. Retrieve Product

-**Purpose**: Fetch product details.

-**Business Flow**:
-1. Receive a request to retrieve product information.
-2. Query the database for the product details.
-3. Return the product details to the requester.

-**Constraints**:
-- **Search Flexibility**: Support various query parameters like product ID, name, category, etc.

-## Integration

-### Kafka

-- **Event Publishing**: When a product is added, updated, or deleted, corresponding events (`ProductAddedEvent`, `ProductUpdatedEvent`, `ProductDeletedEvent`) are published to Kafka.
-This ensures that other services like Inventory and Order Services are informed about changes to the product catalog.

-### API Gateway

-- **Endpoint Exposure**: The Product Service exposes endpoints through the API Gateway for client applications to interact with the product catalog.
-Integration with the API Gateway allows external systems and users to access the product catalog functionalities through a unified entry point.
+The **Product Service** is a central component of our e-commerce platform, designed to manage all product-related operations.
+Built using Java with Spring Boot, this service integrates with MongoDB, Redis, and Kafka to handle product data efficiently and support event-driven communication.

+## Technology Stack

+- **Java Spring Boot**: Framework used for building the microservice with a focus on simplicity and rapid development.
+- **MongoDB**: NoSQL database used for persistent storage of product data.
+- **Redis**: In-memory data structure store used for caching product data to enhance performance and reduce database load.
+- **Kafka**: Distributed event streaming platform used for publishing and subscribing to product-related events, ensuring seamless communication with other services.

+## Key Features

+### Add Product

+- **Functionality**: Adds new products to the catalog.
+- **Workflow**:
+  1. Validates product information.
+  2. Saves the product to MongoDB.
+  3. Caches the product in Redis.
+  4. Publishes a `ProductAddedEvent` to Kafka.

+### Update Product

+- **Functionality**: Updates details of existing products.
+- **Workflow**:
+  1. Validates updated information.
+  2. Updates the product in MongoDB.
+  3. Updates the cache in Redis.
+  4. Publishes a `ProductUpdatedEvent` to Kafka.

+### Delete Product

+- **Functionality**: Removes products from the catalog.
+- **Workflow**:
+  1. Checks if the product can be deleted.
+  2. Deletes the product from MongoDB.
+  3. Removes the product from Redis cache.
+  4. Publishes a `ProductDeletedEvent` to Kafka.

+### Retrieve Product

+- **Functionality**: Fetches product details.
+- **Workflow**:
+  1. Retrieves product data from Redis cache if available.
+  2. If not in cache, fetches from MongoDB and updates the cache.

+## Scheduling

+- **Cache Update**: A scheduled task updates the product cache every 2 hours to ensure data freshness.
+This is managed using Spring's `@Scheduled` annotation.

 ## Setup and Configuration